maruos/blueprints/README.md

 [![Build Status](https://travis-ci.org/maruos/blueprints.svg?branch=master)](https://travis-ci.org/maruos/blueprints)

-Builds container images for Maru OS based on a set of "blueprints".
+Container image builder for Maru OS.

 ### Blueprints

-Image building logic is separated into standalone blueprint plugins.
+Image building logic is separated into standalone plugins called blueprints.

 To create your own blueprint, all you need to do is: